Secure Data Protection

 Seeing the cybersecurity performance of other companies can help you make a more informed decision on what your biggest weaknesses are and what you need to do to fix them.

-The industry you belong to will also dictate in some way how much cyber risk your business faces.
-For example, the financial, professional, and healthcare sectors saw the highest number of confirmed data breaches in 2022.
+The industry you belong to will also dictate in some way how much cyber risk your business carries.
+For example, governmental agencies and industries like finance, energy, and healthcare are frequently targeted by phishing campaigns and other cyberattacks launched by criminals.

-Sometimes the biggest risks to a company’s network are its third-party vendors or software that they use or work with every day.
+Sometimes the biggest risks to a company’s network are its third-party vendors or software's that they use or work with every day.

 “Incidents involving partners tend to be substantially larger than those caused by external sources.” - Data Breach Investigations Report, Verizon